randomphotons/randomphotons.github.io/_links/postmortemmary.md

   - screenqld
 sort_order: 201709
 ---
-A mother and a daughter who suffers from a crippling fear of death run a post-mortem photography business in 1840's Australia.
-A short horror film for the Screen Queensland *Scream QLD* initiative.
+Embark on a thrilling journey with _Post Mortem Mary_, a short horror film set in 1840s Australia, following a mother and her daughter who run a post-mortem photography business while grappling with the daughter's fear of death.

-Premiered at [SCREAMFEST LA](https://screamfestla.com/2017/film/post-mortem-mary) in 2017, won Best Short Film at [Sitges Film Festival](https://sitgesfilmfestival.com/eng) and [Molins](http://www.molinsfilmfestival.com/en/) in 2018.
-Written and directed by Joshua Long, produced by Daniel Schultz.
-David served as the editor.
+Premiered at [SCREAMFEST LA](https://screamfestla.com/2017/film/post-mortem-mary) in 2017, this award-winning film took home Best Short Film at [Sitges Film Festival](https://sitgesfilmfestival.com/eng) and [Molins](http://www.molinsfilmfestival.com/en/) in 2018.
+Written and directed by Joshua Long, produced by Daniel Schultz, with David showcasing his editing skills.